chef/chef-web-docs/content/workflow.md

 2. The second reason is that Union, Rehearsal, and Delivered form the shared pipeline.
 In these stages you evaluate a change in the context of your system as a whole.
-Ultimately, it is the health of the entire system—not a particular application—that matters.
+Ultimately, it is the health of the entire system-not a particular application-that matters.
 The Union stage gives you a place to evaluate the impact of a change on the consumers of the application being shipped.
 Each stage in the shared pipeline has the same set of phases: provision, deploy,